 After a search is run, WOS will display a list of records.
-The total number of records, and the number of pages of results, will appear near the top of the screen.
+The total number of records will appear near the top of the screen.
 To view any record, click on the title.

 Among other things, records will show the article title, author(s), publication name, document information, an abstract, keywords, cited references, times cited, funding information if appropriate, a link to the journal impact for the publication, and links to the full text of the article.